-We will be closed Monday, October 14th for Columbus Day.
-We will re-open Tuesday, October 15th with regular business hours.
+We will be closed Thursday, November 28th for Thanksgiving.
+We will re-open Friday, November 29th with regular business hours.

 Identity Theft Educational Video